Recent Luce Scholars

 Program Associate: Michelle Douenias—

 Michelle directs the day-to-day administration of the program including all meetings and events.
 During her tenure at the Foundation she has also worked as Program Assistant on the Luce Scholars and Clare Boothe Luce Programs.
 Prior to joining the Luce Foundation in 1990, she worked as a jewelry designer and taught 6th-12th grade art.
 She holds a B.A. and a teaching certificate in fine arts from Ohio Wesleyan University.
+Michelle also serves on the Board of Trustees of the Morris Educational Foundation.

 | Sitemap | Contact Us | FAQ | ©2007-2013 The Henry Luce Foundation, Inc